See also: Family and Medical Leave Act

 D. Husband and Wife Working for the Same Employer

-If a husband and wife both work for UNL and are both eligible for FML, they are each eligible for twelve weeks of FML in any twelve-month period as defined in Section A.
+If a husband and wife both work for the university and are both eligible for FML, they are each eligible for twelve weeks of FML in any twelve-month period as defined in Section A.

 VIII.
 Intermittent and Reduced Schedule Leave